EncodeTalker2003/TensorRight/README.md

 Out of the 121 rules that we can express in our DSL, we implemented 118 rules.
 We check how many rules TensorRight can verify in the unbounded setting.
 We support boolean, integer, and real-valued tensors in our DSL, and the rules are verified for all valid tensor types for that rule.
 We also measure the time taken to verify the rules in the unbounded setting (timeout of 10s for each tensor type).
 This corresponds to Section 7.2 and Figure 7 in the paper.

 Out of the 118 rules we implemented, we are able to verify 114 rules.
-Out of the 4 rules that we cannot verify, 3 rules timed out, while 1 was proven incorrect (discussed in claim 3.1).
+Out of the 4 rules that we cannot verify, 3 rules timed out, while 1 was proven incorrect (discussed in [Claim 3.1](#claim-31-maxmintoclamp-rule)).

 ### Claim 3: How TensorRight can be used to aid compiler developers in rapid developement